-Ratchaburi’s Ratchabat Univeristy is home to a Muay Thai college which has hosted a fight night every year since 2013.
+Ratchaburi’s Ratchabat University is home to a Muay Thai college, which has hosted a fight night every year since 2013.
 I’ve been lucky enough to fight on every one of their annual shows so far (here are my posts on my fights from the 2013, 2014 and 2015 events).
-It started as an ASEAN event, then and international one, and this year was called ‘MC Fight’, although I don’t know what that means.
+It started as an ASEAN event, then and international one, and this year was called ‘MC Fight’, although I don’t know what the MC stands for.

 This year was going to be different because they’d managed to organise for it to be broadcast live on TV, which was an exciting development.
 I was happy to see the show grow and it felt good to be a part of it.
 The only thing was that as it grew closer and closer, I was still without an opponent, and that made me slightly nervous that my bout was going to be cancelled.
-At one point, I was asked to suggest my own opponent, which felt rather strange to me.
-Since I try to keep my finger on the pulse of female Muay Thai here as much as possible and closely follow a lot of Thai girls around my weight class, I wasn’t short of ideas, but it felt odd.
+At one point, I was asked to suggest my own opponent.
+Since I closely follow a lot of Thai fighters around my weight class, I wasn’t short of ideas, but it felt odd to pick one out.
 In the end, I didn’t need to submit any names because Krataithong Por Promin had already agreed to fight.

 Despite taking the elbow, she kept coming forward.
-In fact, I didn’t even notice her head go back in the fight, although I can see that it did from the picture.
-I’d been told that she was a forward fighter and she definitely showed that.
+In fact, I didn’t even notice her head go back in the fight, and only saw it in the above photo.
+I’d been told that she was a forward fighter and that was definitely true.
 She reacted to most of my kicks by grabbing them and then walking forward, and although I tried to counter that by punching, it didn’t stop her.
 I must have been grabbing the rope to stop me from falling because the referee told me off for that at least once.
-Oops.
+Oops!

 This was the first fight during which I wore my LoBloo groin guard.
 It was lucky that I did because one of those heavy kicks that she was throwing landed right in my crotch!
 The guard was obviously effective because amazingly, I didn’t feel a thing.
 I’ve had plenty of clashes like that and they usually leave bruises that can last for a few days as well as the immediate pain, but this time, I didn’t have to deal with that.
 My full review of the LoBloo Aero Slim women’s groin guard will be up very soon.

 When I jumped out of the ring, I stayed at the corner and my trainers started taking my gloves and wraps off.
-In that moment, the English guy from before reappeared and immediately asked if I was ready to go home.
-I guess he was eager for us to get in the van and make our way back, but I had literally just come out of a fight.
+Immediately, the English guy from before reappeared and immediately asked if I was ready to go home, clearly eager for us to get in the van and make our way back.
 I told him that it might be nice to sit down for a moment first and then go and change my clothes and pick up my pay packet.
 You know, the obvious stuff.
 I realise that there are things that non-fighters can’t be expected to understand, but I don’t think that needing a moment to recuperate after a fight is one of them.
 I found that rather strange, and it was a reminder that the team I used to have around me wasn’t there anymore.
 All the people from the gym who came were very nice and their support was great, but it did feel like I had something missing.
 That’s the thing about living in this kind of environment though; people come and go.

 Despite the fight not going so well for me, I really enjoyed it.
-Krataithong was a great opponent and I imagine I’ll probably end up fighting her again at some point.
-Since the fight, my parents have been in Thailand and I’ve been so busy with them that I haven’t been able to train, but I hope to be fighting again soon so that I can make some changes and work on the things that I wasn’t able to do this time.
+Krataithong was a great opponent for me and I’m happy that I got to fight her.
+Since then, my parents have been in Thailand and I’ve been so busy with them that I haven’t been able to train, but I hope to be fighting again soon so that I can make some changes and work on the things that I wasn’t able to do this time.
 I’ve been in touch with Por Promin to get a LoBloo for Krataithong because she’s been looking for a good groin guard but, like me, hasn’t been able to find a decent one for women in Thailand.
 She might even be the first female Thai fighter to have one!
 She may have kicked me square in the vagina, but I’m happy to give her what she needs to protect hers.

 LoBloo now sponsors Two Ladies in the Kingdom, a podcast where me and Sylvie talk about women’s Muay Thai in Thailand.
 Use the promo code SAVE2ITK to get 10% off LoBloo groin guards on Amazon UK or US.